The Mountain 25 now comes with an included footprint. We link to this version with the footprint above.April 2019

 Our Analysis and Test Results

-The North Face Mountain 25 is a top-notch expedition and winter camping tent that is easily among the most robust models in our review.
+The North Face Mountain 25 is a top-notch expedition and winter camping tent that is one of the most robust models in our review.
 It's best for applications where storm-worthiness, versatility, and ample livable space are appreciated, and its heavier-than-average weight is less of a big deal.
-Its lighter than several other of the most classic expedition models like the Trango 2 and the Tarra.
-It is heavier than the Hilleberg Jannu or the Black Diamond Fitzroy but more spacious and livable than either of those models and costs $300-$400 less.
+Its lighter than several other of the most classic expedition models like the Tarra, but heavier than the Hilleberg Jannu or the Black Diamond Fitzroy (the Mountain 25 is also more spacious and livable than either of those models and costs less).

 Ease of Set-Up

 The inner tent pitches with a combination of pole sleeves and a few clips on the lower sections of two of the poles.
 This sleeve design is ultra bomber once the entire tent is set up, but does require slightly more caution when setting up in high winds so that you don't bend or break the poles in the process.
 The problem with pole sleeves on a dome tent is they can turn the inner tent into a sail in strong winds while erecting the tent.
 If it is very windy, you'll have to hold onto the poles securely to support them, making sure they don't bend or break.